jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Basic/Introduction/Basic-Infrastructure.md

 | Name | Description |
 | - | - |
-| Management Center | is mainly responsible for receiving attack information and sending a cleaning strategy to the cleaning equipment to guide the cleaning equipment to carry out traffic cleaning.
+| Management Center | Mainly responsible for receiving attack information and sending a cleaning strategy to the cleaning equipment to guide the cleaning equipment to carry out traffic cleaning.
-| Cleaning equipment | Mainly based on the cleaning strategy issued by the management center, wash the flow of attack, and re-inject the cleaned clean flow.
+| Cleaning equipment | Mainly responsible for washing the flow of attack based on the cleaning strategy issued by the management center, and re-injecting the cleaned clean flow.
-| Detection Device | mainly analyzes the traffic components to determine if an attack occurred.
-If an attack occur, send attack information to that management centre.
+| Detection Device | Mainly repsonsible for analyzing the traffic components to determine if an attack occurred, and sending attack information to that management centre, if an attack occurs.

 ## Related Reference